vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/database-migrations.md

 may be related to schema migration.
 For example, some schema changes may so large that they require data to be transformed and transferred to a new database.
-However, you would address this using a different set of techologies, such as [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) tools.
+However, you would address this using a different set of technologies, such as [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) tools.